coderaiser/cloudcmd/HELP.md

 Get involved
 ---------------

-There is a lot ways to be involved in `Cloud Commander` development:
+There are a lot of ways to be involved in `Cloud Commander` development:

-- if you find a bug or got idea to share [create issue](https://github.com/coderaiser/cloudcmd/issues/new "Create issue");
+- if you find a bug or have an idea to share, [create an issue](https://github.com/coderaiser/cloudcmd/issues/new "Create issue");
-- if you fixed a bug, typo or implemented new feature [create pull request](https://github.com/coderaiser/cloudcmd/compare "Create pull request");
+- if you fixed a bug, typo or implemented a new feature, [create a pull request](https://github.com/coderaiser/cloudcmd/compare "Create pull request");
-- if you know languages you can help with [site translations](https://github.com/coderaiser/cloudcmd/wiki "Cloud Commander community wiki");
+- if you know a language not currently translated, or would like to improve an existing translation, you can help with [site translations](https://github.com/coderaiser/cloudcmd/wiki "Cloud Commander community wiki");

 Version history
 ---------------